andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 }
 ```

-This configures terraform to install the Cloudflare provider.
 Next, use the Cloudflare UI to [create a Cloudflare API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/).
 The `Edit Cloudflare Workers` token preset should be sufficient!
 If your project concerns one or a set of domains, it's probably best to limit your API token's scope to these domain zones.
 If you don't have a domain on Cloudflare, then you can just select 'All zones'.
 Finally, replace `<API_TOKEN>` in `main.tf` with your Cloudflare API token.
 We will move the secret API token out of `main.tf` file in a moment, but first, let's try and run `terraform`.

 ```
 terraform init
 ```

 This should create a `.terraform` folder and `.terraform.lock.hcl` file.
-The `.terraform.lock.hcl` file works similarly to a `package-lock.json` file, and it is recommended to add it to your version control.
+The `.terraform.lock.hcl` file works similarly to a `package-lock.json` file and should be added to version control.
 However, the `.terraform` folder should be added to `.gitignore`.
 You can learn more about the initialization artifacts in the [Terraform docs](https://developer.hashicorp.com/terraform/tutorials/cli/init#review-initialization-artifacts).

 According to the docs, your `.gitignore` file should look as follows:

 ```txt
 .terraform/